Difference Between Hadoop vs RDBMS

 The components of RDBMS are mentioned below.

-The rows in each table represent horizontal values.
+- Rows: The rows in each table represent horizontal values.

-They are identification tags for each row of data.
+- Keys: They are identification tags for each row of data.

-Storing and processing with this huge amount of data within a rational amount of time becomes vital in current industries.
+Hadoop and RDBMS have different concepts for storing, processing, and retrieving data/information.
+Hadoop is new in the market, but RDBMS is approx. 50 years old.
+Data and data analysis and reporting demands are growing exponentially as time passes.
+Storing and processing this huge amount of data within a rational amount of time has become vital in current industries.
 RDBMS is more suitable for relational data as it works on tables.
 The main feature of the relational database includes the ability to use tables for data storage while maintaining and enforcing certain data relationships.

-Key Difference Between Hadoop and RDBMS
+Key Difference Between Hadoop vs RDBMS

-Hadoop and RDBMS Comparison Table
+Hadoop vs RDBMS Comparison Table

 Feature | RDBMS | Hadoop |

-Data Variety | Mainly for Structured data. | Used for Structured, Semi-Structured and Unstructured data |
+Data Variety | Mainly for Structured data | Used for Structured, Semi-Structured, and Unstructured data |

-Data Storage | Average size data (GBS) | Use for large data set (Tbs and Pbs) |
+Data Storage | Average size data (GBS) | Use for large data sets (Tbs and Pbs) |

 Querying | SQL Language | HQL (Hive Query Language) |